panzerdp/dmitripavlutin.com/content/posts/061-utility/index.md

 uniq(flatten([[1, 2], [2]])) // => [1, 2]
 ```

 `import { uniq, flatten } from 'lodash-es'` includes `uniq` and `flatten` functions from the library.
-Tree shacking optimization will add to the bundle only the code of `uniq` and `flatten` functions only.
+Tree shacking optimization will add to the bundle the code of `uniq` and `flatten` functions only.

 ### 4.3 Small focused modules

 [Small focused modules](https://blog.sindresorhus.com/small-focused-modules-9238d977a92a) practice suggests the use of standalone tiny npm packages for each function, instead of using an entire library of functions.

-Small focused modules are easier to reason about, are loaded faster by the package manager.
-But there's one downside you should be aware of.
+A small focused modules is easier to reason about, is loaded faster by the package manager.
+But there's a downside you should be aware of: the common code of tiny modules gets duplicated.

 For example, let's use `lodash.debounce` and `lodash.debounce` packages: